DRSDavidSoft/Warez/README.md

 This list is the biggest [Warez](https://anonym.to/?https://en.wikipedia.org/wiki/Warez_scene) overview on the entire internet!
 It contains links to Warez related topics, discussions, tools etc. It also provides some background information about the scene.

 ## Disclaimer
-**GitHub and I do not supporting warez (!) - we're also not responsible for external links or their content!
-If you dislike the information this list provides then please contact the website owner/webmaster/hoster directly and fill a DMCA request.**
+**GitHub and I do not support warez (!) - we're also not responsible for external links or their content!
+If you dislike the information this list provides then please contact the website owner/webmaster/hostein directly and fill a DMCA request.**

 ### Why was this overview page created?
 * Research reasons!